fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 This worked nicely.

 The tricky part was rendering the coverage area of the generators, as they were actually different objects.
-The feedback for powered houses would also necessarily be different in both scene, as a house could be powered at day but not receive any power at night.
+The visual feedback for powered houses would also necessarily be different in both scene, as a house could be powered at day but not receive any power at night.
 We ended up rebuilding the coverage areas *every time* we set up the day or night scene, that is, at 120Hz.
-That is grossly inefficient and keeps the garbage collector quite busy, but as we only show the coverage for the currently highlighted generator, it has been an issue in practice.
+This is grossly inefficient and keeps the garbage collector quite busy, but as we only show the coverage for the generator currently under the cursor, it has not been an issue in practice.
 The feedback for powered house is less wasteful: it's simply a list of objects that we give to an outline pass; we update this list before rendering the day and night scenes.

 At the end of Day 2, we had something playable, although with only 5 levels, and the visual feedback was still rough.
 We parted ways as Merwan had to travel